Watch the above short Youtube clip of this subjectively bizarre

 Prior warning: this is not for the faint of heart!

-Just when you think you have seen it all, there is always something that India will put in front of us that will make us feel that we might have just scratched the surface.
+Just when you think you have seen it all, there is always something that India will put in front of you that will make you feel you might have just scratched the surface.
 Of all the beliefs, superstitions and rituals that travelers come to the country to experience, this festival might actually creep the hell out of you.
 Allow us to share what’s going on in a small temple next to the world famous Durgiana Mandir, secret and hidden but extremely famous in the country for this 10-day festival that started yesterday.

 One of the kind in the whole world, this festival is celebrated every year with kids and sometimes even adults dressed up as Langoors (old world monkeys).
 Parents who have a hard time conceiving a boy pray to Lord Hanuman to remove their trouble and bless them with a boy.
 Once their wish is fulfilled, the mothers who were blessed with the kid will dress the little ones up as Langoors.